vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

      dedicated structs representing traces and spans with common properties and generic key/value store(s) to allow a certain degree of flexibility.

-The second option would have to provide a way to store, at least, all fields from both Opentelemetry and Datadog Traces:
+The second option would have to provide a way to store, at least, all fields from both Opentelemetry and Datadog Traces.
+If we consider the protobuf definiton for both Datadog and OpenTelemetry, it is clear that the OpenTelemetry from come with extra structured fields that are not present in Datadog traces.
+However having a generic key/value container in virtually all traces formats can be used to store data that do not have a dedicated field in some format.
+As a reflexion basis the Datadog and OpenTelemetry are provided belown, there is no hard semantic differences.

 Datadog [newer trace format][otlp-trace-proto-def] (condensed):

 ```protobuf